Sell Your Alexandrite Gemstone Today

 These stones are particularly noted for their toughness and hardness.
 Their specific gravity is typically 3.73, with a variation between 3.71 to 3.75.
 In terms of inclusions, there are hollow tubes or fine needles inside Cat's Eye Alexandrite.
 The stones are noted for being stable, but the cleavage is prismatic, poor to moderate.

-Demand for Cat’s Eye Alexandrite
+Demand For Cat’s Eye Alexandrite

 One can only imagine how mesmerizing Cat's Eye Alexandrite gemstones are to those who have an affinity for these gems.
 They make for excellent jewelry pieces, and they are a terrific store of value asset.
 These premium quality gemstones fetch a hefty market price with the right buyer, and that's precisely why you’re advised to sell Cat's Eye Alexandrite at Worthy, where hundreds of buyers congregate to bid on your valuable jewelry item.
 As a matter of interest, the price of Cat's Eye Alexandrite gemstones is evenly matched with those of top-tier sapphires.
 Armed with the right information, and a reputable online marketplace, you can get top dollar for your Cat’s Eye Alexandrite gems.